uthcode/learntosolveit/source/javascript.rst

 "data.length" to determine the number of items, but the API is structured in such a way that it is very easy to make the grid react to any possible changes to the underlying data.

+Statements in Javascript

+A compilation unit contains a set of executable statements.
+In web browsers, each <script> tag delivers a compilation unit that is compiled and immediately executed.
+Lacking a linker, javascript throws them all together in a common global namespace.